1942

 Earl Hines Orchestra

 Earl Hines’ Orchestra is rehearsing in New York.
-Billy Eckstine urges Hines to visit Monroe’s for listening to Charlie Parker jamming there.
-Hines hires Parker for the second tenor-sax chair replacing Budd Johnson.
+Hines goes to Minton’s and listens to Parker jamming.
+He hires Parker for the second tenor-sax chair replacing Budd Johnson.

 December 25